aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 <a id="0x1_object_MAXIMUM_OBJECT_NESTING"></a>

 Maximum nesting from one object to another.
-That is objects can technically have infinte nesting, but any checks such as transfer will only be evaluated this deep.
+That is objects can technically have infinte<br/> nesting, but any checks such as transfer will only be evaluated this deep.

 <pre><code>const MAXIMUM_OBJECT_NESTING: u8 &#61; 8;<br/></code></pre>